 ON Semiconductor Corp.
 (ON) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the semiconductor components maker had lost 4.65% over the past month, outpacing the Computer and Technology sector's loss of 8.36% and the S&P 500's loss of 8.32% in that time.
+Heading into today, shares of the semiconductor components maker had lost 9.3% over the past month, lagging the Computer and Technology sector's loss of 2.82% and the S&P 500's loss of 3.49% in that time.

-Investors will be hoping for strength from ON Semiconductor Corp. as it approaches its next earnings release.
-On that day, ON Semiconductor Corp. is projected to report earnings of $1.26 per share, which would represent year-over-year growth of 100%.
+ON Semiconductor Corp. will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect ON Semiconductor Corp. to post earnings of $1.26 per share.
+This would mark year-over-year growth of 100%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.02 billion, up 20.71% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.91 per share and revenue of $7.99 billion, which would represent changes of +66.44% and +18.57%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for ON Semiconductor Corp.These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for ON Semiconductor Corp.Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-ON Semiconductor Corp. is currently sporting a Zacks Rank of #2 (Buy).
+ON Semiconductor Corp. is currently a Zacks Rank #2 (Buy).

-Digging into valuation, ON Semiconductor Corp. currently has a Forward P/E ratio of 10.9.
-Its industry sports an average Forward P/E of 15.58, so we one might conclude that ON Semiconductor Corp. is trading at a discount comparatively.
+Digging into valuation, ON Semiconductor Corp. currently has a Forward P/E ratio of 10.4.
+For comparison, its industry has an average Forward P/E of 16.02, which means ON Semiconductor Corp. is trading at a discount to the group.

 The Semiconductor - Analog and Mixed industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 20, which puts it in the top 8% of all 250+ industries.
+This group has a Zacks Industry Rank of 20, putting it in the top 8% of all 250+ industries.

 Click to get this free report